 138. As pointed out above, the Court suffers within from distrust and a culture of fear.
 The Experts heard many accounts of bullying behaviour amounting to harassment in all Organs of the Court, though particularly in the OTP.
 The OTP working culture appears to be rather hierarchical, with clear divisions between the senior management and the other staff members.
 The OTP also suffers from a certain lack of gender balance.
 The gender distribution in the OTP appears to be close to 50/50.77 However, there is almost a complete absence of women in senior positions - which is a general issue across the Court.
 Further, the Experts noted the frustration arising at the lower levels for the lack of empowerment, especially with the bureaucratic processes, some of which are perceived as unnecessarily slowing down the operations of the OTP.
-Furthermore, senior management appears to lack the ability to address the staff complaints and concerns regarding the working conditions and certain instances of bullying or harassment.78 Some staff have also shared their frustration at how several initiatives related to staff wellbeing and engagement, whether documents or working groups, were at times more of a formality rather than actively implemented.
-All the management and leadership structures are analysed in detail below.
+Furthermore, senior management appears to lack the ability to address the staff complaints and concerns regarding the working conditions and certain instances of bullying or harassment.
+78 Some staff have also shared their frustration at how several initiatives related to staff wellbeing and engagement, whether documents or working groups, operations manual.
+77 Report of the Bureau on equitable geographical representation and gender balance in the recruitment of staff of the International Criminal Court, ICC-ASP/18/26, para.12; n 6.